-The final exam will be 180 minutes in duration, plus 10 minutes perusal, and will be closed book.
-The final exam will assess the student's knowledge and understanding of the topics covered in the course and the ability to apply that understanding to the solution of practical problems.
+The final exam will assess the students' knowledge and understanding of the topics covered in the course and the ability to apply that understanding to the solution of practical problems.
 The examination paper is devised also to test the students' computational skills, as well as the ability to apply that knowledge to engineering design problems.
-Marks will be awarded according to correctness of the procedure, accuracy of the solution and clarity of the presentation.
+The final exam will be closed book.
+Marks will be awarded according to correctness of the procedures, accuracy of the solutions and clarity of the presentation.